-For the Centre-North, empirical evidence for the over-indebted firms confirms the importance of the DEBT index and the NSD index independently from the sector, while Loans over total assets is significant only for over-indebted firms in the high-tech sectors.
+With respect to the Centre-North, empirical evidence for the over-indebted firms confirms the importance of the DEBT index and the NSD index independently from the sector, as well as the significance, at 1% level, of banking Loans.

 For the South of the country, previous results are confirmed for over-indebted firms in the high tech industries.
 Compared to previous estimations, the coefficient of DEBT increases suggesting that the impact of a change in the debt structure on innovative activity would be greater for high tech firms.
+By contrast, we do not find significant relationship between finance and innovation for southern over-indebted firms in other sectors.